mjbernet3/fomo/README.md

 - Added My Events page so that users can store and view events they are interested in or going to
 - Added ‘Interested’ and ‘Going’ categories in the My Events page so that users can sort their saved events by category
 - Added a Profile Page for the user to view and manage their personal information
-- Added a display of the user’s name, username, and profile picture.
+- Added a display of the user’s name, username, and profile picture
-- Added the ability for a user to be able to change their profile picture
 - Added sliders for account settings, such as Notifications and Location Services
-- Added a Friends slider to the Profile page in which a user can view a preview of their friend’s list
-- Added a Friends List page accessible by the Friends slider, allowing users to view their entire friends list
-- Added a link to an Account page to the Profile page where users can go to change their name, username, or email associated with their account
+- Added a link to an Account page to the Profile page where users can go to change their name and username associated with their account
 - Added a link to an About page to the Profile page, where users will go to view relevant app information
 - Added a Sign Out button to the Profile page, bringing users back to the Welcome page